Last Updated on

 Learn About Composition

-Nevertheless, good composition is easier said than done.
-To compose award-winning photos, you need to know about the rule of thirds, framing and leading lines.
-The rules of thirds is a guideline that requires you to break your shot into three parts, and place key compositional elements into those parts.
+The rule of thirds is a guideline that requires you to break your shot into three parts, and place key compositional elements into those parts.

 If you’re just starting in photography, you will benefit from this article I wrote about the most important things a beginner photographer should know.